ydc123/CNNCap/README.md

 For the 2-D pattern, we generated 10 datasets on 5 layer combinations, consisting of Pattern-B and Pattern-C. Please refer to `dataset.py` to learn how to load these datasets.
 For each datasets, we provide 2 models to predict the total capacitance and coupling capacitance respectively.

-The code and data for 3-D pattern will be released soon.

 We have released these datasets and models on Baidu Netdist ([link, 链接](https://pan.baidu.com/s/18MhVy8RGy75B2q5Pj_Pf5w) with password 6sp8).
 After downloading and extracting the compressed file, you will get the following files:
 ```
 data